mcckyle/the-calendar/README.md

 - **Interactive Calendar**: View and interact with a calendar of the current month.
 - **Month Navigation**: Seamlessly navigate between months using intuitive buttons.
 - **Event Display**: View events for specific days and see event markers on days with scheduled activities.
-- **Responsive Design**: The app adapts to different screen sizes using CSS Grid and Flexbox for a smooth user experience across devices.
+- **Responsive Design**: The calendar adapts to different screen sizes using CSS Grid and Flexbox for a smooth user experience across devices.
-- **Event Management**: Events are displayed dynamically from a JSON file, making it easy to add new events.
+- **Event Management**: Events are displayed dynamically using a dedicated backend API, which automatically adds new events from throughout the area.

 ## Technologies Used